 Azure Sentinel enables easy and fast API access to the workspace, Azure Sentinel's primary data store.
 This enables you to use Azure Sentinel as your data lake and build your own algorithms and applications over the data.

 To do that, send your KQL queries using the Log Analytics query API.
 To learn more about how to use the query API, which is part of Azure REST API, you might want to read getting started with Azure REST API, or read Rin Ure's great write up on how to use the API.
-Alternatively, use PowerShell or the Logic Apps Azure Monitor logs connector to query using the API.
+There are some tools that already use the API and can make life simpler:

 Also, in addition to ingested event data, the Azure Sentinel workspace stores alerts in the SecurityAlert table and bookmarks in the HuntingBookmark table, which can be accessed using the query API.
 Incidents are not stored in the workspace but can be read using the management API discussed below.